 Students who wish to identify a confidential contact can do so through the Centenary University Residence Life (908) 852-1400 ext.
-3950 or by completing the Emergency Contact Form inserted 9/9/2014
+3950 or by completing the Emergency Contact Form.

-Reportable Crimes 2014 lk
+Reportable Crimes

 The following definitions are used for reporting crimes in accordance with the Federal Bureau of Investigation's Uniform Crime Reporting Program: